kellerkinderDE/K10rProject/README.md

 * Download the ZIP or clone this repository into your `engine/Shopware/Plugins/Local/Core/` folder.

 ### Create a Migration
-* Activate the plugin in your local development instance
+* Install and activate NetcomMigrations in your local development instance
-* Use the shopware command line to create a new migration: `php bin/console k10r:migration:create`
+* Use the shopware command line to create a new migration: `php bin/console netcom:migrations:create 1.0.0 MyFirstMigration K10rProject`
 * You will see a new `Migration2....php` file.
 The numbers are a time code to make sure all migrations run in the order of their creation.
 * Add your custom code to the `migrate` method of the migration.